Felton, Northumberland

-Felton is a village in Northumberland, North East England, 8.9 mi south of Alnwick and 12 mi north of Morpeth.
+Felton is a village and civil parish in Northumberland, North East England, 8.9 mi south of Alnwick and 12 mi north of Morpeth.
 The nearest city, Newcastle upon Tyne, is 24 mi south of the village, and the Scottish border is 37 mi north of it.
-At the 2011 Census, it had a population of 932.
+At the 2011 census, the parish had a population of 1531.

 There are two bridges crossing the River Coquet.
 The older stone bridge dates to around the 15th century, while the newer concrete bridge was built in 1926.
 The older bridge is closed to traffic, and is often used for village events including wassailing at Christmas.

 St Michael and All Angels church to the west of the village is a Grade I listed building.

 Education

-Felton Church of England Primary School is for children between the ages of 3 to 11, after which they go to Duchess Secondary School in Alnwick.
+Felton Church of England Primary School is for children between the ages of 3 and 11, after which they go to Duchess Secondary School in Alnwick.

 Sport

 A speedway training track operated from Bockenfield Aerodrome near Felton in the late 1970s.
 Trainees participated in junior league type events against fellow Northern England and Scottish tracks.
 The venue is no longer used for speedway, however.
 It is now known as Eshott Airfield and is a base for flying microlights.